lukehollis/real2sim/README.md

 #### Phase 4: Simulation
 1.  **Visualize:** Use `visualize.py` to check if "Chair" actually highlights the chair.
 2.  **Import:** Point **GaussGym** or **Isaac Sim** to your `output/` folder.
 The simulator loads the 3DGS visual model and the collision bounds from the Graph, creating a functional Digital Twin.

+## Troubleshooting & Common Failure Modes

+### CUDA Out of Memory (OOM)
+The most common failure is running out of VRAM (CUDA Out of Memory) during the Gaussian Splatting or LangSplat training steps.
+This typically happens if the dataset is too large for your GPU.

+**Symptoms:**
+*   Pipeline crashes with `RuntimeError: CUDA out of memory`.
+*   System becomes unresponsive during training.

+**Solutions:**
+1.  **Reduce Image Count:** Ensure you are using **fewer than 300 images**.
+    *   *Fix:* Delete every 2nd or 3rd image in your `images/` folder to reduce the count (e.g., aim for 100-150).
+2.  **Downscale Images:** High-resolution images (4K+) consume significantly more VRAM.
+    *   *Fix:* Resize your input images to roughly 1920x1080 or 1600x1200 before running the pipeline.
+3.  **Close Other Apps:** Ensure no other GPU-intensive applications (games, other training runs, Viser) are running.

+### COLMAP Failures
+If COLMAP fails to register images (creating a sparse point cloud with very few or zero points):
+*   **Cause:** Images lack texture or overlap.
+*   **Fix:** Ensure your photos have at least 60-70% overlap.
+Add texture to the scene (place the object on a patterned rug/newspaper) if the background is a plain white wall.

+## Getting Started

+For a complete "From Zero to Hero" guide on how to setup, capture data, and run the pipeline, please see the [Scripts Documentation](scripts/README.md).